microsoft/FluidFramework/docs/content/docs/deep/componets.md

 Within a container, all DDses are synchronized, and operations can between different DDSes are ordered.
 Each DDS has its own merge resolution, so there is no way to do things like multi DDS transactions, or have changes in one DDS impact how a change is merged in another, which can limit the fidelity of operations like moves of content between DDSes, even within a container.

-The Fluid Framework provides a garbage collector which can delete DDSes when they become unreferenced by the container (no reachable from the root DDS, which is typically the shared directory created from the container schema)
+The Fluid Framework provides a garbage collector which can delete DDSes when they become unreferenced by the container (no reachable from the root DDS, which is typically the shared directory created from the container schema).

 ### Data Objects